 I have not done a book review in a long time on this blog.
 I felt like most books did not deserve to be talked about.
 However, I felt like Just Keep Buying, from Nick Maggiulli, deserved to be talked about.

-In this article, I will review this book, what I liked and what I did not like.
-By the end of the book review, you should know whether you want to read that book or not.
+In this article, I will review this book, what I liked, and what I did not like.
+By the end of the book review, you should know whether you want to read that book.

 Just Keep Buying

 The book’s title already tells the main investing principle that this book is about.
 If you want to build wealth, you should always keep buying, regardless of the state of the stock market.
 But we will come back to that.

 Nick Maggiuli is the author being the Of Dollars And Data blog, an excellent blog about investing and personal finance based on data.
 The blog is of excellent quality, so I had to read it when I saw he wrote a book.

 Just Keep Buying explains how people can build wealth in a simple (not necessarily easy) way.
 A large part of Just Keep Buying is about investing, but it is important to note that the first part of the book is about general personal finance advice.

 I will not spoil the entire book, but I will talk about the main messages.

 Save before you invest

 Interestingly, the author starts with the message that you must save before investing.
 You will not get rich by investing if you invest a tiny amount once in a while.